AtalaPRISMTribe/PPPGF/PRISM Pioneer Program Governance Framework.md

 The administering authority must follow the following operational policies:

-* Policy 5.1 The administering authority MUST ensure that a verifiable credential (VC) gets issued to learners for completing the AP101 course within the Atala Prism Pioneer Program.
+* Policy 5.1 The administering authority MUST ensure that a verifiable credential (VC) gets issued to learners for completing the AP101 course within the Atala PRISM Pioneer Program.
-* Policy 5.2 The administering authority MUST ensure that the enrolment processes for the AP102 and AP103 courses verify the AP101 credential before allowing learners to enroll for these courses.
+* Policy 5.2 The administering authority MUST ensure that the enrollment processes for the AP102 and AP103 courses verify the AP101 credential before allowing learners to enroll for these courses.

 ## 6. Scope